 The streaming service was a predecessor to Spotify’s ‘Radio’ feature that’s now been around for years, but even at the time services like Rdio were already doing this better.

-Of course, the hit of nostalgia is great, but even with such detail about my listening history, relatively useless.
+Of course, seeing such detail about my previous listening history was a great nostalgia hit, but other than that, the app’s now largely useless.
 Within minutes I used Spotlistr to transfer all my ‘Scrobbles’ to Spotify playlists.

-And while the core concept of Last.fm remains solid, and genuinely innovative, most users are just happy these days with a simplified Spotify Wrapped, or Apple Music Replay.
+And while the core concept of Last.fm remains solid and genuinely innovative, most users are just happy these days with a simplistic Spotify Wrapped, or Apple Music Replay.